jihao2021/trojanbears/README.md

-# The DIGIT Lab website
+# The Trojanbears Lab website

 This site used the template created by the [IDEAL Lab](https://ideal.umd.edu/about.html).